 An accident in a university vehicle, regardless of the extent of damage, must be investigated by the police and reported to Transportation Services immediately.
-Contact Transportation Services at 285-1022 for additional information on driving policies or go to www.bsu.edu/facilities and click Transportation to review the entire Driving Privileges Policy.
+Contact Transportation Services at 285-1022 for additional information on driving policies.

 3.2 Illness or Injury